AjjMC/ajjgui/README.md

 > **Q:** What version is the datapack made for?

-> **A:** It is meant to be used in the latest release of the game and will be updated to be compatible with newer versions once they are released.
+> **A:** It is meant to be used in the latest Minecraft release and will be updated to be compatible with newer game versions once they are out.
+Newer versions of the datapack are not compatible with older versions of the game.

 > **Q:** How do I install an updated version of the datapack?